All Senses Matter to the Driver: Proprioception & KinesthesiaUpdated Dec. 15, 2020

 In addition to car problems, your sense of smell can alert you to certain outside dangers.
 For instance, smelling smoke may indicate a nearby forest fire.

 Sense of taste

 While you might not think it, even your sense of taste can provide important information while you’re driving.
-As sense of taste is closely linked with sense of smell, you may notice a strange or unpleasant taste in your mouth if a mechanical problem in the vehicle is giving off a subtle odor.
+As the sense of taste is closely linked with a sense of smell, you may notice a strange or unpleasant taste in your mouth if a mechanical problem in the vehicle is giving off a subtle odor.
 Equally, unusual tastes can be an early warning sign for many different health problems.
 If you notice a persistent, strange taste while driving, it is best to get a health check for you and your vehicle.